h8handles/CTFintroTools/README.md

 sudo ./create.sh && sudo ./require.sh

+Once the scripts finish run the following in the active terminal:

+chsh $(which zsh)

+Then close and reopen your terminal.

 this should be all you need so far. feel free to add a branch and populate the script with things you like.
 I am adding to it as I go.

 thanks a bunch!